-Detailed rules on the presentation of the nutrition declaration are set out in Annex XV to the FIC regulation.
-The European Commission also published a guidance document and a simplified summary table for tolerance values for the control of compliance of nutrient values declared on a label with EU legislation
+Detailed rules on the presentation of the nutrition declaration are set out in Annex XV to the FIC Regulation.
+The European Commission also published a guidance document and a simplified summary table for tolerances of nutrient values declared on a label with EU legislation.

-Annex V to the FIC regulation establishes a list of products that are exempted from the mandatory nutrition declaration requirement.
+Annex V to the FIC Regulation establishes a list of products that are exempted from the mandatory nutrition declaration requirement.

 FoodDrinkEurope launched a website explaining "reference intakes" to food business operators and consumers: http://referenceintakes.eu/reference-templates.html.
-For detailed information on the nutrition panel see the guidance documents listed in "General Requirements" (Chapter A).
+For detailed information on the nutrition panel, see the guidance documents listed in "General Requirements" (Chapter A).

-Article 35 of the FIC regulation allows Member States to recommend the use of additional forms of expression or presentation of the nutrition declaration.
+Article 35 of the FIC Regulation allows Member States to recommend the use of additional forms of expression or presentation of the nutrition declaration.

-So far, seven Member States have adopted additional front of pack nutritional labeling schemes: Sweden and Denmark with the Keyhole system and France, Belgium, Spain, The Netherlands and Germany with the Nutri-Score.
-The later has also been adopted by leading food manufacturers such as Nestlé and Danone.
-However, some Member States, such as Italy, have been vocal in the past against mandatory front-of-pack labeling.
+So far, eight Member States have adopted additional front-of-pack nutritional labeling schemes: Sweden and Denmark with the Keyhole system, and France, Belgium, Spain, The Netherlands, Luxembourg and Germany with the Nutri-Score.
+The latter has also been adopted by leading food manufacturers such as Nestlé and Danone.
+However, some Member States, such as Italy, are not in favor of mandatory front-of-pack labeling.
 Italy is worried that front-of-pack labeling unfairly discriminates against traditional Mediterranean food such as olive oil, ham and cheeses.
 Italy presented an alternative plan for a new nutrition-labeling scheme in January 2020: the NutrInform.
 Romania and the Czech Republic support the NutrInform scheme.

-As part of the Farm to Fork Strategy, the Commission announced that it would propose harmonized mandatory front-of-pack nutrition labeling before the end of 2022.
-This decision is supported by a report regarding the use of additional forms of expression and presentation of the nutrition declaration, published on the same day as the F2F.
-This report notes that front of pack labeling has the potential to help consumers make health-conscious food choices and that it seems appropriate to introduce a harmonized mandatory front of pack nutrition labeling at EU-level.
-The Commission will launch an impact assessment on the different schemes and consult stakeholders in the second semester of 2020.
+As part of the Farm to Fork Strategy, the Commission announced that it would propose harmonized mandatory front-of-pack nutrition labeling before the end of 2022 as part of the revision of the FIC Regulation.
+This decision is supported by a Commission's report regarding the use of additional forms of expression and presentation of the nutrition declaration, published on the same day as the F2F.
+This report notes that front-of-pack labeling has the potential to help consumers make health-conscious food choices and that it seems appropriate to introduce a harmonized mandatory front-of-pack nutrition labeling at EU-level.